F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 * In HA deployment of CIS, CIS needs to be deployed in both the primary and secondary cluster.
 Also, the same extendedConfigMap needs to be deployed in both the primary and secondary cluster.
 * There are three modes supported in the High Availability CIS, namely default, active-active and ratio.
   * The default mode is supported with VS/TS CRs and ServiceType LB.
 See [Documentation](default-mode/README.md).
-  * The Active-Active mode is supported with VS/TS CRs and routes.See [Documentation](non-default-mode/README.md#active-active-mode).
+  * The Active-Active mode is supported with VS/TS CRs and routes.See [Active-Active Mode](non-default-mode/README.md#Active-Active-Mode).
-  * The ratio mode is supported with VS/TS CRs and routes.See [Documentation](non-default-mode/README.md#ratio-mode).
+  * The ratio mode is supported with VS/TS CRs and routes.See [Documentation](non-default-mode/README.md#Ratio-Mode).

 **Note**:
 * For HA mode [namely default, active-active, ratio], CIS monitored resource manifests(such as routes, CRDs, extendedConfigmaps, multiCluster serviceTypeLB) must be available in both the clusters.